alogithub1/alo-spring-boot-youtube-kafka/README.md

     docker system prune -a --volumes

-Note: There are many ways to install and run Kafka and using docker is one of the easy way to set up
+Note: There are many ways to install and run Kafka, here we are using docker which is one of the easy way to set it up

 -----------------------------------
 ## Steps to run eureka-server: